 Pre-delivery counseling is based, in part, on the best obstetric estimate of gestational age.
-In most cases, gestational age is not more accurately assessed at delivery than prior to delivery.
+In most cases, gestational age is not more accurately assessed at delivery than before delivery.
 Although some uncertainty is inherent in all gestational age estimations, this uncertainty is built into the outcome statistics for extremely premature infants.
-However, if the gestational age of a particular infant is more uncertain than usual, the possibility that the infant may be significantly older or younger than expected should be taken into account when counseling parents and making treatment plans.
+However, suppose the gestational age of a particular infant is more uncertain than usual.
+In that case, the possibility that the infant may be significantly older or younger than expected should be taken into account when counseling parents and making treatment plans.